WallarooLabs/wally/testing/performance/apps/python/market_spread/PERFORMANCE_TESTING_PYTHON_MARKET_SPREAD.md

 scp -r -o StrictHostKeyChecking=no ~/wallaroo/ ubuntu@wallaroo-follower-3:~/wallaroo
 ```

-If running more than 2 workers, scp the files onto the additional instances as well.

 ### Validate Testing Environment

 A script is provided to verify that the testing environment is in an optimal state for testing.
 To run this script, ssh into each instance and run the following: